mothur/mothur.github.io/_wiki/mothur_v.1.24.0.md

 -   [sort.seqs](sort.seqs) - puts sequences from a fasta,
     name, group, quality, flow or taxonomy file in the same order.
 -   [classify.tree](classify.tree) - finds the consensus
-    taxonomy for each tree node\'s descendants.
+    taxonomy for each tree node's descendants.

 ## Feature updates